 Suggested solutions are at the back of the book so there is no separate answer key.

-While this book is written by Christians and seems to presume a Christian audience, it has fewer references to Christian ideas (or homeschooling for that matter) than the first book.
+While this book is written by Christians and seems to presume a Christian audience, it has few references to Christian ideas.

 While a high school student can work through this book on his or her own, it really will be a lot more fun to read and discuss the questions with at least one other person.
 And I suspect that parents will enjoy going through the book even more than will their teens.